bruno686/2021winter/README.md

   - After the completion of the second edition of Related Work and Abstract, we began to plan the deep learning recommendation system on 2.18 （✔）
   - Revise abstract ,introdution ,related work and the proposed approach was completed before 2.20（✔）
   - The experiment analysis was completed before 2.21. （✔）
   - The Chinese version of the paper translation completed 2.28.（✔）
+  - The english version of the paper is completed on 3.4
 - Complete and submit the recommendation system paper.
+  - Read 《Recommendation System Practice Book》before 3.7.
+  - Practice basic code and code that incorporates contextual information before 3.12.
+  - Read papers about contextual inforamtion and Implement the recommendation system deep learning code before 3.22.
+  - Start writing a paper on 3.23.
+  - Submit a paper before 4.1.

 #### Enlish target